PatrickZimmerer/eip-712-test/README.md

+# Task for WEEK 20

+Get EIP 712 to show in metamask with an ERC20-Permit.
+Note that openzeppelin has an ERC20-Permit extension.
+Create a very simple website that allows you to permit an address to use your tokens.

+## ERC-20 Permit

+The ERC20 Permit is deployed at: 0xD35BFAb254f603adA28f21405447f82BBcCCD539

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).